A Connecticut Yankee in King Arthur's Court: The takeover

-As Hank gradually adjusts to his new situation, he begins to attend medieval tournaments.
-A misunderstanding causes Sir Sagramore to challenge Hank to a duel to the death.
-The combat will take place when Sagramore returns from his quest for the Holy Grail.
+As Hank gradually adjusts, he begins to attend medieval tournaments.
+A misunderstanding causes Sir Sagramore to challenge him to a duel to the death.
+The combat is to take place when Sagramore returns from his quest for the Holy Grail.
 Hank accepts and spends the next few years building up 19th-century infrastructure behind the nobility's back.
-He then undertakes an adventure with a wandering girl named the Demoiselle Alisande a la Carteloise, nicknamed "Sandy" by Hank in short order, to save her royal "mistresses" being held captive by ogres.
-On the way, Hank struggles with the inconveniences of plate armor (actually an anachronism, which would not be developed until the High Middle Ages or see widespread use until the Late Middle Ages) and encounters Morgan le Fay.
-The "princesses", "ogres", and "castles" are all revealed to be actually pigs owned by peasant swineherds, but to Sandy, they still appear as royalty.
-Hank buys the pigs from the peasants, and the two leave.
+He undertakes an adventure with a wandering girl named the Demoiselle Alisande a la Carteloise, nicknamed "Sandy" by Hank, to save her royal "mistresses" held captive by ogres.
+On the way, Hank encounters Morgan le Fay.
+The "princesses", "ogres", and "castles" are all revealed to actually be pigs owned by peasant swineherds, but to Sandy, they still appear as royalty.
+Hank buys the pigs from the peasants, and the two depart for Camelot.

-On the way back to Camelot, they find a travelling group of pilgrims headed for the Valley of Holiness.
+On the way, they find a traveling group of pilgrims headed for the Valley of Holiness.
 Another group of pilgrims, however, comes from that direction and bears the news that the valley's famous fountain has run dry.
-According to legend, long ago the fountain had gone dry as soon as the monks of the valley's monastery built a bath with it.
-The bath was destroyed and the water instantly returned, but this time it has stopped with no clear cause.
-Hank is begged to restore the fountain although Merlin is already trying to do so.
+According to legend, long ago, the fountain had gone dry as soon as the monks of the valley's monastery built a bath with it.
+The bath was destroyed and the water instantly returned, but this time, it has stopped with no clear cause.
+Hank is begged to restore the fountain, although Merlin is already trying to do so.
 When Merlin fails, he claims that the fountain has been corrupted by a demon and that it will never flow again.
-Hank, to look good, agrees that a demon has corrupted the fountain but also claims to be able to banish it; in reality, the "fountain" is simply leaking.

-He procures assistants from Camelot trained by himself, who bring along a pump and fireworks for special effects.
-They repair the fountain and Hank begins the "banishment" of the demon.
-At the end of several long pseudo-Germanic "magical" phrases cued to his firework displays, he spouts a nonsense noise, "BGWJJILLIGKKK", but Merlin agrees with Hank that it is the name of the demon.
+Hank procures assistants from Camelot, who bring along a pump and fireworks.
+They repair the fountain and Hank "banishes" the demon.
 The fountain restored, Hank goes on to debunk another magician who claims to be able to tell what any person in the world is doing, including King Arthur.
-However, Hank knows via telephone that the King is riding out to see the restored fountain and not "resting from the chase" as the "false prophet" had foretold to the people.
-Hank correctly states that the King will arrive in the valley.
+Hank knows via telephone that the king is riding out to see the restored fountain and not "resting from the chase" as the false prophet had claimed, and the king arrives in the valley just as Hank predicted.